 In another incident, a video spread about one wealthy Ugandan woman playing sex with a young man abroad.
 The creators of this video script wanted to tarnish her name.
 It went viral and became a topic for over a long time.

-4. Privacy issues
+4. Privacy Issues

 Never think that when you send a message of a private nature, it cannot get into the hands of the people you wouldn’t want to know.
 It all depends upon the recipient’s confidentiality levels.
 The ease with which people share information on WhatsApp makes it so attempting for someone to distribute sensitive information to their contacts.

-5. Unplanned expenditure
+5. Unplanned Expenditure

 To use WhatsApp, you have to spend money on buying data to access the internet on your smartphone.
 In Uganda, you also pay tax every day, levied from people who use social media.
 That’s little money to an ordinary Ugandan.

-If you are good at Mathematics, you will realise that for your WhatsApp to be active daily, you will pay to the government UGX 73,000 (equivalent to USD 19.50) every year.
+If you are good at Mathematics, you will realise that for your WhatsApp to be active daily, you will pay the government UGX 73,000 (equivalent to USD 19.50) every year.
 I buy a data package of 9GB worth UGX 30,000 (equivalent to USD 8.00) per month, which is UGX 360,000 (USD 96).
 This means that a Ugandan whose WhatsApp is active 24 hours spends over USD 115.50 a year.

-If you have young people who are dependant on you and they don’t have a source of income, you will be the one to meet their WhatsApp budget.
+If you have young people who are dependent on you and they don’t have a source of income, you will be the one to meet their WhatsApp budget.
 And if you consider the money you lose, you will get astonished to find it in millions a year.
 I have tested it with one of my daughters.
 And there is a time I bought for her 9GB valued at $8.00, but instead of using it for one month as I had anticipated, she spent it in two days.
 Ladies are big spenders on WhatsApp because of their gossiping nature.

 How do you use the WhatsApp messaging platform?
 Let me again ask you the same question as I conclude this post.
 If you find yourself faced with the above challenges, then it’s the right time you changed your ways because it can eat you up if you’re not careful.
 That said, WhatsApp is an app that has changed the way we relate with friends and the way we conduct business.
 If you utilise it rightly, it’s an excellent invention in modern times.